 Polydactyl cats occupy a unique place in both cat biology and historical significance.
-The term "polydactyl" refers to the extra digits present on a cat's paw.
-It is perhaps the association with historic figures that ensures the special place these in Americana.
+The term "polydactyl" refers to the extra digits present on a cat's paw, and these kitties are commonly called "six-toed" cats.
+Learn what makes them special.

 Normally, cats have four digits and a dew claw on each of their front paws, with four toes on each of the back paws.
 In a polydactyl cat, a cat will have six or more total digits on a front paw.
 Extra digits may also occur in the back feet.
 A genetic mutation causes this occurrence.